 Part of Sydney Business Lawyers’ services is in acting as advisers generally to our business clients.

 We have a cradle to the grave relationship with our business clients in that we are there when the business is being set up and the relevant structures are being put in place, we act as advisers generally to our business clients on the range of transactions and issues that businesses have to deal with and we act on the sale of the business, merger or restructure that is implemented to effect a succession plan and exit.
-The following testimonial is supportive of our ability to act as advisers generally to business:

 Setting up the business owners contracts that will regulate the relationship between the owners is an essential part of what we do at Sydney Business Lawyers.
 We have sophisticated systems and processes for cost effectively preparing complex partnership and shareholder agreements, including insurance funded buy sell provisions to deal with death, disability or critical illness of a business owner.